HaoyuLu1022/BNU-beamer/README.md

 You are free to add some commands in the premable part of the `.tex` files.
 However, for better immersiveness when editing, most preamble options, pre-adjusted based on my presonal aesthetic standard, are encapsulated in the `.sty` files (primarily in `beamerthememetropolis.sty`).
 Any adjustment is also welcome, as long as you know what you are doing.

-For any question, please feel free to contact me via Issues and [email](mailto:202011081001@mail.bnu.edu.cn).
+For any question, please feel free to contact me via Issues and [email](mailto:202011081001@mail.bnu.edu.cn). **Please indicate which branch the question is about.**